ddikman/five-ways-to-test/readme.md

 The idea of this project is to highlight different methods on how to use tests to developer faster and better.

-It will be bundled with a presentation as well, but this is `pending`.
+The presentation bundling this repository, explaining more in detail of what this is about can be found on [Speakerdeck](https://speakerdeck.com/ddikman/five-approaches-to-testing).

 ## language specific